sunnysingh/database/docs.md

 Extra debugging information is given when errors occur, including line numbers and the actual query that was executed.
 It is recommended to turn debug mode off on production sites so that such information is not shown to the public.
-It is however made sure that the database password is never shown to the user.

 ## Known Issues

 * You cannot do wildcard SELECT queries such as <code>SELECT * FROM...</code> due to the nature of how this framework operates.
-This shouldn't be a huge issue for anyone since it is good practice to ist out all the columns that you want to select anyway.
+This shouldn't be a huge issue for anyone since it is good practice to list out all the columns that you want to select anyway.
 * Make sure to have the same amount of ? (markers) as parameters (the last argument in the query and fetch methods).
 This isn't an issue but is simply how prepared statements work.
 * There might be a couple others that I'm either forgetting or haven't come across yet.
 I use this framework myself so I try to keep the number of known issues and bugs low to none.
 Please report any issues you come across.